Pacification of Ukrainians in Eastern Galicia: Background

 Over time, local Ukrainians, many of whom saw the Poles as occupiers of their land, joined the action.
 Offices of the Polish paramilitary Riflemen's Association were burned, as were the stands of the popular trade fairs in Lwów (Lviv).
 Government offices and mail trucks were attacked.
 This situation lasted until September, with some sporadic incidents happening as late as November.
+Between July and November 1930, there were 197 cases of terrorist and sabotage activities.
+The vast majority, 172 incidents, were directed against private civilian property, mostly belonging to Polish and Jewish civilians, only 25 cases involved state-owned property, this shows that the violent acts were mostly aimed at terrorizing civilian population, while attacks on state infrastructure accounted for only a small portion of the total.
 The terror action was limited to Galicia, and did not take place in Volhynia.

 In response, Polish authorities decided to pacify the turbulent province.
 The decision to carry out the action was made by Marshal Józef Piłsudski in his capacity as Prime Minister of the Second Polish Republic.
+According to historian Roman Wysocki, the acts of sabotage merely served as a pretext for the pacifications with them being chiefly aimed at distracting the government's critics in the run up to elections.
 Recognizing that terrorist actions carried out by the OUN did not amount to an insurrection, Piłsudski ordered a police action, rather than a military one, and deputized the Minister of Interior, Felicjan Sławoj Składkowski with its organization.
 Sławoj Składkowski in turn ordered regional police commanders to prepare for it in the Lwów Voivodeship, Stanisławów Voivodeship and Tarnopol Voivodeship.
 The commander of the planned action was Lwów Voivodeship's chief of police, Czesław Grabowski.